-48. (1) Subject to section 52, the Board or the Chief Immigration Officer in considering an application under section 42 may-

-- (a) refuse an application for a work permit; or - (b) grant such an application with or without limitations or conditions.

-(2) Subject to section 52, on the grant of an application under section 42, the work permit applied for shall be issued in the prescribed form for such period of up to three years generally, as the Board or the Chief Immigration Officer may determine, save that the Board or the Chief Immigration Officer may grant a work permit for a period of up to five years toand the work permit shall be endorsed with particulars of the conditions and limitations, if any, imposed by the Board or the Chief Immigration Officer on the grant.
+- 48. (1) Subject to section 52, the Board or the Chief Immigration Officer in considering an application under section 42 may- - (a) refuse an application for a work permit; or - (b) grant such an application with or without limitations or conditions. - (2) Subject to section 52, on the grant or renewal of an application under section 42, the work permit applied for shall be issued in the prescribed form for such period of up to three years generally, as the Board or the Chief Immigration Officer may determine, save that the Board or the Chief Immigration Officer, may grant a work permit for a period of up to-